Have you been searching for WordPress themes with demo content?

-Futurio is an Elementor-based crap theme with all demo content based on the Elementor builder.
+Futurio is an Elementor-based theme with 20+ demo content based on the Elementor builder.
 That isn’t very good!
-I never recommend this theme because page builders will harm your website as it grows, and it is difficult to move to another theme or builder after growth with bloated page builders.
-But newbies will love it with drag-and-drop stuff.
+I never recommend this theme because page builders will harm your website as it grows.

-Futurio theme comes with a few customization options, including color presets, four footer widget columns, a background image, footer credits, a website preloader, a left or right sidebar position, a header image, and a few other stylish features.
+Futurio theme comes with a few customization options, including color presets, four footer widget columns, background images, footer credits, a website preloader, left or right sidebar positions, header images, and other stylish features.